-- Sewer service operating costs (wages and supplies & services) are the largest revenue requirement component and forecast to remain essentially flat for the 2023-2026 period. - There is no existing debt associated with sewer services capital, indicating that capital upgrades have been financed on a cash basis. - The 'Total Revenue Requirement' (prior to non-rate revenue offsets) is significantly higher for the sewer service, driven by the capital spending forecast that is largely offset by external capital funding (similar to the water service).
-Over 2022-2026 capital spending is \$26.1 million and capital funding plus the 50 percent share of the infrastructure levy totals \$26.0 million.
+- Sewer service operating costs (wages and supplies & services) are the largest revenue requirement component and forecast to increase during the 2024-2027 period. - There is no existing debt associated with sewer services capital, indicating that capital upgrades have been financed on a cash basis. - The 'Total Revenue Requirement' (prior to non-rate revenue offsets) is significantly higher for the sewer service, driven by the capital spending forecast that is largely offset by external capital funding (similar to the water service).
+Over 2023-2027 capital spending is \$26.1 million and capital funding plus the 50 percent share of the infrastructure levy totals \$26.0 million.

 As with the water services forecast, there is some fluctuation between the revenue requirement and forecast revenue, but this variance generally equalizes over time.
-There will be a relatively small shortfall by 2026.
+There will be a relatively small shortfall by 2027.